stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

+Note that the new package is called `desktop` rather than the GLFW acronym.

 ### Integration

 Finally we can create our first demo application to instantiate a Vulkan instance for the local hardware: